MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 #### ForteVisor sandbox vs. other tools

 Other projects utilize other methods to achieve the same goal of dynamically analyzing a program in a sandbox:

 - **Qiling:** Uses a CPU emulator to intercept API calls, memory access, and more
 - **KACE:** Intercepts access to DLLs and system modules using an exception handler
 - **Simpleator:** Uses Hyper-V API to create an isolated guest address space, and logs Winapi calls

 ForteVisor's advantage is that programs don't have to be emulated from the start, and a fabricated system environment doesn't need to be set up.
 Programs can be sandboxed on-the-fly, allowing you to analyze highly complex software.

 ### Branch Tracing

 My implementation of branch tracing utilizes LBR (Last Branch Record) to record LastBranchToIP and LastBranchFromIP, and BTF (Branch Trap Flag) to throw #DB to the hypervisor for every branch executed.
 Using the LBR stack without BTF would greatly reduce overhead, but AMD doesn't provide any mechanism to signal when the LBR stack is full :((((.
-I also considered
+I also considered (IBS?
+LWP?
+WHAT WAS IT CALLED?
+THE RING 3 ONLY THING)

 When I wanted to test extended debug features in my hypervisor, I was misled by some inconsistencies that VMware and Windows had with the AMD system programming manual.

 First of all, I tried testing within VMware, but nothing happened when I enabled BTF and LBR.
 DebugCtl features were all supported according to the results of cpuid, so I was really confused.
 After reviewing the documentation for DebugCtl in the AMD manual several times, I just checked if the DebugCtl.LBR bit was still set after I set it, but it wasn't.
 Apparently, VMware was forcing these debugctl features to be disabled, which meant that I had to do some testing outside of VMware.

 Secondly, Windows manages debugctl features in a special way.
 According to the AMD manual, LBR tracing and BTF (branch single step) operation are controlled by bits in the DebugCtl MSR.
 I set the bits accordingly and the bits stayed that way, but #DB was being thrown, even though cpuid indicated that both were supported .
 I spent hours and hours figuring out my issue, until I realized that bit 8 and 9 in DR7  control the LBR tracing and BTF bits in windows.

 ### Process-specific syscall hooks

 in progress...

 ## Future plans

 I have more interesting projects to work on, but if I ever decide to extend my hypervisor, I would write a x64dbg plugin to interface with it.